 The goal of developing Canadian capacity for balloon-borne FTS measurements was achieved, and this instrument can be used again on future balloon flights.
-Given a full data set from this flight, two science goals for the U of T FTS would also have been achieved: measuring vertical profiles of trace gases relevant to ozone concentrations, and satellite validation.
+Given a full data set from this flight, two science goals for the U of T FTS would also have been achieved: measuring vertical profiles of relevant trace gases to ozone depletion, and satellite validation.